projectodd/stilts.projectodd.org/index.md

 # What is Stilts?

-Stilts is STOMP-native messaging framework.
+Stilts is a STOMP-native messaging framework.
 It is **not** a message broker.
 It aims to address treating STOMP as primary contract for messaging, and integrating around it, instead of simply applying STOMP shims to existing services.